Perform 1-2 rounds or more . You should feel warm and/or break a light sweat from this.

 ABS (Another 7 minutes in Heaven)

-Now that we are warmed up, it’s time get our core muscles activated.
+Now that we are warmed up, it’s time to activate our core muscles.
 I prefer to do these at the beginning of the workout versus the end because you will have better form and technique since you’re still fresh.

 Here’s another follow-along video for you.
-This video should start at 2:27 when you click play, if not, skip to that time point for the workout to start.
-If you would like to hear the explanation.
+This video should start at 2:27 when you click play.
+If not, skip to that time for the workout to start if you want to hear the explanation.

 ABS (8 minute 8 pack)

-For my youth B’s and up, if you have some dumbbells and are up for a challenge, below is a brutal 8 minute follow-along.
+For my youth B’s and up, if you have some dumbbells and are up for a challenge, below is a brutal 8-minute follow-along.
 Adding weight is one of the best options for developing the strength of your core and the look of your abs.
-Remember, our muscles will adapt over time to the stresses we place on them, thus they will grow to be stronger and more resilient.
+Remember, our muscles will adapt over time to the stresses we place on them; thus, they will grow stronger and more resilient.

 Now that you finished abs, find our way into that Cobra Stretch for a bit (I know it feels good!), look over each shoulder and hold on each side for no more than 10-20 seconds.